 1) Perform the above exercise and try to extend the wrist/fingers further back each rep. This will generate a nice stretch in the forearm as well as help to strengthen the extensors.
 You can do this with the arm by your side, straight out in front of you, basically whenever.
 Just make sure the wrist and fingers are moving back and you’re not compensating by moving the elbow or shoulder.

 Here’s an example of performing the exercise with the arm straight out in front of you.
 The opposite hand is on the elbow to help make sure the elbow and shoulder do not rotate.
 Also, in contrast to the stretching picture above, make sure the hand is pointed down:

 Another variation is to use a wall.
 Keep the hand down, elbow nice and straight, and press the fingers into the wall.
 Below you can see how I have to press my fingers against the wall to make sure I’m stretching the fingers and not just the wrist.
 I prefer the above exercise but the wall will help reinforce straight fingers:

 Also, performing some manual therapy on the medial epicondyle (inside of elbow) while performing the stretch will help even more and should give you some immediate relief:

-3) To elicit more of a challenge throw a rubber band around the fingers and use that as resistance.
+3) To elicit more of a challenge throw a rubber band around the fingers as resistance.

 Summing up: Take a small break from grabbing and throwing things, perform a crapload of exercise for the wrist/finger extensors, enjoy a pain free elbow.